 If you’re an Old Bay addict, here’s a hot sauce you’ll want to know.
-McCormick announced last year in February 2020 that they would be releasing a limited edition Old Bay Hot Sauce, and it sold out quickly.
-But the good news is it’s back in 2021, and it appears to be here to stay.
+McCormick announced in February 2020 that they would be releasing a limited edition Old Bay Hot Sauce, and it sold out quickly.
+But the good news is it’s back, and it appears to be here to stay.
 So, does this hot sauce do the famous Old Bay Chesapeake flavor justice?
 And how well-balanced is the heat behind it all?
 We cover all that and more.
 Let’s dig into a bottle.

 Let’s start with the ingredients list: aged red cayenne peppers, distilled vinegar, water, salt, garlic powder, spices (including celery seed), mustard bran, salt, paprika, and xanthan gum.